• YAN, Hong

 Asset pricing: corporate decisions and security returns; information and learning in financial markets; credit risk and returns on stocks and bonds; market liquidity; financial derivatives and risk management; portfolio choice, machine learning.
 Financial intermediaries: mutual funds, hedge funds, and financial analysts.
 Emerging markets: financial market development, role of foreign and/or institutional investors in these markets, especially in China, innovation finance.
 Sustainable finance: climate finance, carbon trade market, green finance, ESG.

-Hong Yan is Professor of Finance at Shanghai Advanced Institute of Finance (SAIF), Shanghai Jiao Tong University, where he serves as the Deputy Dean of Academic Affairs and Faculty, the Academic Director of the Global Executive Scholars Program (GES), and the Director of China Hedge Fund Research Center and Center for Sustainable Investment .
+Hong Yan is Chair Professor of Finance at Shanghai Advanced Institute of Finance (SAIF), Shanghai Jiao Tong University, where he serves as the Deputy Dean, the Academic Director of the Global Executive Scholars Program (GES), and the Director of China Hedge Fund Research Center and Center for Sustainable Investment .
 Before he joined SAIF full-time, Prof. Yan was a tenured faculty member at the Darla Moore School of Business in the University of South Carolina, USA.
 Previously, he was on the faculty at the University of Texas at Austin and spent a year as a visiting academic scholar at the U.S. Securities & Exchange Commission (SEC).
 He also held visiting appointments at the University of Hong Kong, the U.S. Federal Reserve Board and Cheung Kong Graduate School of Business.

 Professor Yan holds a Ph.D. in Finance from the University of California, Berkeley, and a Ph.D. in Applied Physics from the University of Michigan.
 His research focuses on the areas of credit risk, asset pricing, derivatives securities, and investment management.
 He also studies financial intermediaries such as mutual funds, hedge funds and financial analysts.
 Prof. Yan has published in top academic journals such as Journal of Finance, Journal of Financial Economics, and Review of Financial Studies.
 His research has been recognized by a Q-group Grant in 2007, the Crowell Prize in Investment Management in 2010 and a number of Best Paper Awards at international academic conferences.